 The Day After LASIK

-This will determine where you are in the primary stages of recovery.
+This will determine where you are in the primary stages of the LASIK recovery timeline.
 This and any other check-ups are very important to go to.

 If any problems should arise while you are recuperating, it’s better to catch them early.
 This ensures that they get caught before they can get out of hand.